 Q8: Please list other issues/enhancements that should be considered?
 Please include assessment of expected benefit, impact on specification, implementation, other WGs.

+Proposal (E///): RAN3 to consider reduction of service interruption time at migration by means of group signaling.

 Moderator: There is no contribution on Group Signaling.
 Let’s continue the discussion in next meeting.

 Part II…[if needed]